$t$-Structures on stable derivators and Grothendieck hearts: Lifting incoherent diagrams along diagram functors

 \subsection{Lifting in general}

 We finally have all the ingredients to complete the proof of the main result of this section:

-\begin{proof}[Proof of Theorem \ref{main_lifting_theorem}] As in the previous section, let $A:=\left(\overset{\to}{\Delta}/I\right)^{op}$ and consider the homotopical epimorphism $u\colon A\to I$.
-By Theorem \ref{cor_lift_countable}, we know that the statements (1) and (2) hold in $\D(A)$ and we should try to restrict them along the fully faithful functor $u^*\colon \D(I)\to \D(A)$.
+\begin{proof}[Proof of Theorem \ref{main_lifting_theorem}] As in Subsection \ref{homotopical_epi_subs}, consider the category of countable length $\Delta(I)$ and the homotopical epimorphism $u\colon \Delta(I)\to I$.
+By the results of Subsection \ref{countable_lift_subs}, we know that the statements (1) and (2) hold in $\D(\Delta(I))$ and we should try to restrict them along the fully faithful functor $u^*\colon \D(I)\to \D(\Delta(I))$.

 (1) Let ${\mathscr X}\!,\, {\mathscr Y}\in \D(I)$ and consider the following commutative diagram: